naru0504/craftalert/docs-src/guides/index.md

 ## Using DOM nodes as content

-Sometimes, you might run into a scenario where it would be nice to use the out-of-the box functionality that colorfulalert offers, but with some custom UI that goes beyond just styling buttons and text.
+Sometimes, you might run into a scenario where it would be nice to use the out-of-the box functionality that craftalert offers, but with some custom UI that goes beyond just styling buttons and text.
 For that, there's the `content` option.

 In the previous example, we saw how we could set `content` to `"input"` to get an `<input />` element in our modal that changes the resolved value of the confirm button based on its value.
 `"input"` is a predefined option that exists for convenience, but you can also set `content` to any DOM node!